 We shall finish with a final warning: our selection of topics is clearly biased to our own tastes and interests, which are clearly favouring geosciences versus engineering.
 It does not mean that the topics ignored here are not important.
 For example, a good discussion of extreme waves and sea state analysis would be much more useful for all engineers than our development on three-dimensional wave-current interactions.
 For this you may go to section 4.3 of Holthuijsen (2007).
-This choice is ours, and we hope that the present book will be a good combination of useful and interesting topics.
+This is my particular choice, and I hope that the present book will be a good combination of useful and interesting topics.